Klavierkonzerte BWV 1052-1058

 Stuttgarter Kammerorchester (Orchester)

-And yet these works require music-making of a completely different order from the sort that we would expect to find in the Brandenburg Concertos, Konstantin Lifschitz
+C 828 112 AAnd yet these works require music-making of a completely different order from the sort that we would expect to find in the Brandenburg Concertos,

 Konstantin Lifschitz